skip to content

 Neighbours and the Law

-Disputes between neighbours can arise over a number of issues and in a number of situations, ranging from arguments about the exact position of boundaries to complaints about noisy children.
-They can involve the owners and tenants of houses, flats and home units.
-Disputes between neighbours in strata title units can often be resolved at meetings of the owners.
-There are many types of neighbours and many different kinds of neighbour disputes, but one thing they all have in common is that a polite but direct discussion about the matter can often resolve the problem.
+The one thing all neighbourhood disputes have in common is that a polite and direct discussion about the matter can often resolve the problem.
 If a neighbour is doing something upsetting or unreasonable, the first thing to do is to talk about it early (before becoming angry), directly (so that there is no misunderstanding), and calmly and politely (because neighbours still have to live next door, or very close, to one another).

-If this does not help and the problem continues, the next step is to try to resolve the dispute through community mediation.
+If the problem continues, the next step is to try to resolve the dispute through community mediation.
 Services such as Uniting Communities Mediation Service offer free mediation to eligible people.
-Details of this service can be obtained via the Uniting Communities Mediation Service website, or by phoning 8342 1800.
-Mediators can often help disputing neighbours to reach an agreement and so avoid the greater problems they would face if the dispute turns into a legal battle.
-For more information about mediation services and how they function, see the legal system.
+For more information and to arrange a mediation, visit the Uniting Communities Mediation Service website or call 8202 5960 (1300 886 220 for country callers).
+Mediators can often help disputing neighbours reach an agreement and avoid court.
+For more information about mediation services and how they function, see our page on the legal system.

 If a solution cannot be reached by negotiation and the problem cannot be ignored, legal action may be appropriate as a last resort.
-Civil actions between neighbours based on nuisance or trespass, or under the Strata Titles Act 1988 (SA), the Community Titles Act 1996 (SA), and the Fences Act 1975 (SA), as well as monetary claims for less than $12 000, are generally dealt with in the Minor Civil Action (Small Claims) jurisdiction of the Magistrates Court.
+Civil actions between neighbours based on nuisance or trespass, or under the Strata Titles Act 1988 (SA), the Community Titles Act 1996 (SA), or the Fences Act 1975 (SA), as well as monetary claims for less than $12,000, are generally dealt with in the Minor Civil Action (Small Claims) jurisdiction of the Magistrates Court.

-Where a neighbour dispute escalates to such a point that a person fears their safety it may be possible to obtain an intervention order under the Intervention Orders (Prevention of Abuse) Act 2009 (SA).
-For a full discussion of such orders see Intervention orders.
+Where a neighbour dispute escalates to such a point that a person fears their safety, it may be possible to obtain an intervention order under the Intervention Orders (Prevention of Abuse) Act 2009 (SA).
+For a full discussion of such orders, see Intervention orders or read our Applying for an intervention order brochure.

 Nuisance